Engineering topological phases of any winding and Chern numbers in extended Su-Schrieffer-Heeger models: Discussion

 \section{Discussion}

-In this work, emergence of two different series of topological phases with $\nu=\pm 1,\pm 2,\pm 3,\cdots,$ and $\mathcal C=\pm 1,\pm 2,\pm 3,\cdots,$ has been successfully demonstrated using the 1D eSSH models.
-The manuscript is composed of two main parts, say Sec \ref{phase-Chern-number} and \ref{phase-winding-number}, where the major results are described.
+In this investigation, emergence of two different series of topological phases with $\nu=\pm 1,\pm 2,\pm 3,\cdots,$ and $\mathcal C=\pm 1,\pm 2,\pm 3,\cdots,$ has been successfully demonstrated using the 1D eSSH models.
+The manuscript is composed of two main parts, say Sec \ref{phase-Chern-number} and \ref{phase-winding-number}, where the major results are presented.
 In the first case, a single further neighbor hopping term beyond NN is found enough for the realization of the series of new phase where particle-hole and inversion symmetries are preserved.
-It means those phases can be realized by adding multiple further neighbor terms as well.
-In the second case, a single pair of NNN hopping terms is found sufficient for the realization of the series of new phase where the standard forms of particle-hole and inversion symmetries for 1D are not preserved.
+Those phases can be realized by adding multiple further neighbor terms as well.
+In the second case, a single pair of NNN hopping terms is found sufficient for the realization of the series of new phases where the standard forms of particle-hole and inversion symmetries for 1D are not preserved.

-Four different eSSH models in the first case have been considered in which extend of further neighbor hopping is limited by $z=2,3$ and their properties have been studied rigorously.
-Topological properties have been characterized in terms of winding number, edge states and dynamics in the presence of additional nonlinear term.
-Finally the results are generalized for $z>2$, where phases with higher values of $\nu$ appear.
-Comprehensive phase diagram are drawn, where the equations of phase transition lines are obtained.
+Four different eSSH models in the first case have been considered in which extend of further neighbor hopping is limited by $m=2,3$, and their properties have been studied rigorously.
+Topological properties have been characterized in terms of winding number, edge states and quench dynamics in the presence of an additional nonlinear term.
+Finally, the results are generalized for $m>2$, where phases with higher values of $\nu$ appear.
+Comprehensive phase diagrams are drawn, where the equations of phase transition lines are obtained.
+It is also expected that a pair of further neighbor staggered hopping terms with varying extent can yield series of topological phases with different $\nu$, however, this case is not addressed here.

 It is known that topological interface states emerge when two lattices with different topological phases are joined.
-Nowadays study on these interface states in phononic crystals have been initiated \cite{Li3}.
-So the results obtained for these tight-binding models will become helpful for constructing the phononic model in order to realized the topological phase of any desired winding number, as well as to study the properties of interface states.
-In addition, the most simple route for demonstration of topological phase of higher winding numbers using systems of ultracold atoms in optical lattice can be obtained by mimicking the structure of these tight-binding models.
+Nowadays, study on these interface states in phononic crystals have been initiated \cite{Li3}.
+So, the results obtained for these tight-binding models will become helpful for constructing the phononic model in order to realize the topological phase of any desired winding number, as well as to study the properties of interface states.
+In addition, the most simple route for the demonstration of topological phase of higher winding numbers using systems of ultracold atoms in optical lattice can be obtained by mimicking the structure of these tight-binding models.